Appointing Professional Advisers

 If you have already appointed an accredited surveyor or architect

-If you are applying for grant from us and you have already appointed a building surveyor or architect with conservation accreditation, you will need to check that the way you appointed your professional adviser meets the procurement regulations as set out in the procurement process below.
+If you are applying for a grant from us and you have already appointed a building surveyor or architect with conservation accreditation, you will need to check that the way you appointed your professional adviser meets the procurement regulations as set out in the procurement process below.
 We will discuss this with you during the assessment of your application.

 If you haven't already appointed an accredited surveyor or architect